karivmcmahon/EventMate/README.md

   - when signing up, the user is directed to this page where he/she can add in their interests through hobbies/sports and music.

 Message.jsp
-  - this is the jsp that shows an individual message to another member.
+  - this is the jsp that shows an individual messages to another member.

 Messages.jsp
   - this shows the list of conversations that the user is having with other members.